ArnaudDroitLab/LD-annot/README.md

 ## Install
 ### Installing LD-annot on Unix-based OS (Linux & Mac):
-Preliminary steps for MacOS users:
+####Preliminary steps for MacOS users:
-If it's not installed in your system, please install gawk and gnu-sed using your favorite procedure (either brew or ...) afterwards run:
+If it's not installed in your system, please install gawk and gnu-sed using your favorite procedure (either brew or ...).

+Afterwards run:
 ```
 alias awk='gawk'
 alias sed='gsed'